abamaroo/TI-IoT/front-end/README.md

   You can do that by typing ``` npm install ``` inside the repository you just installed.
   After you installed ran the above command, a node_modules folder should appear with all required dependencies.

-  To launch the website on your local host, run the command ```npm run start```.
+  To launch the website on your local host, run the command ```npm start```.
 A page should launch in you browser.

 # Getting Started with Create React App